niftools/blender_niftools_addon/docs/development/setup.rst

 .. warning::

-    The following instructions are work in progress.
+    The following instructions are currently a work in progress.

 Create a Workspace
 ------------------